iahuang/pyrite/README.md

 # pyrite

-A static compiler for Python using LLVM
+A compiler front-end that uses LLVM to compile a subset of Python source code into standalone executables.